 I SWEAR I’M GONNA PLAY THAT DEMO OF TOMB RAIDER 2 AGAIN!!!
 I KNOW IT’S FOR WINDOWS 98!
 I DON’T CARE!!
 DON’T MAKE ME THROW IT OUT!!!

 Where was I?
 Oh right.
-The court gives her their Yuri Approval, yet we don’t get the full transformation sequence like we did in the past.
+The court gives her their Yuri Approval, yet we don’t get the full transformation sequence as we did in the past.
 Really?
-The show’s gonna pass up on a chance to show T&A?
+The show is gonna pass up on a chance to show T&A?
 What, is she too old now that she’s legal?
 Back in the present, Kureha has arrived on the rooftop to find both Ginko and Yuriika waiting for her.
 Kureha points her rifle at Ginko and is convinced that she’s responsible for her mother’s death, but isn’t quite ready to pull the trigger.
 GInko then begins to give her side of the story and eventually starts to win Kureha over.
-Yuriika isn’t having this shit though and starts to fill Kureha’s head with even more doubts.
+Yuriika isn’t having any of this though and starts to fill Kureha’s head with even more doubts.
 Stuck between a rock and a hard place, Kureha begins to waver and break down.
-Then GInko does something I FUCKING HATE which is to accept death as some sort of noble sacrifice when it’s completely fucking pointless.
+Then GInko does something I HATE which is to accept death as some sort of noble sacrifice when it’s completely pointless.

 If you like this recap and plan on buying the show, then use the Amazon link below!
 I’ll get a percentage of the order it helps keep things going for me here at The Reviewers Unite!
 In fact, you don’t even need to buy the item listed!
 Just use the link, shop normally, and when you check out it will still give us that sweet, sweet, percentage!
 You can even bookmark the link and use it every time you shop!
 HOW AWESOME IS THAT!?